artemave/node-test-runners-performance-comparison/readme.md

 # Node test runners performance comparison

-I've been toying with my [own test runner](https://github.com/artemave/assert-raisins), and one of the main ideas was to make it as fast as possible.
-What better way to assert that, than to compare with other test runners?
-In the end though, I think these benchmarks are more interesting and useful than my test runner, but it's still there, among the contenders.
+I have been experimenting with my [own test runner](https://github.com/artemave/assert-raisins), and one of the main ideas was to make it as fast as possible.
+What better way to assert that than to compare it with other test runners?
+In the end, however, I find these benchmarks more useful than my test runner, but it still stands among the contenders.

 ## Methodology

-The goal is to establish how much overhead a test runner ensues.
+The goal is to establish how much overhead a test runner incurs.
 There are three facets to that (scenarios):
 1. how long it takes to load a single test file
-1. how long it takes to load all test files
+2. how long it takes to load all test files
-1. how long it takes to run all test files
+3. how long it takes to run all test files

-To support those there are two types of tests:
+To support these, there are two types of tests:
-- a blank test that does nothing (used in for 1 and 2)
+- a blank test that does nothing (used for 1 and 2)
-- a test file with some async and cpu load (used for 3)
+- a test file with some async and CPU load (used for 3)

 A set of test files is generated for each test runner and each test type.
-To generate a set, I take every `.js` file in `./node_modules/sails/lib` ([Sails](https://sailsjs.com/) is just a project with a lot of files in this context).
+To generate a set, I take every `.js` file in `./node_modules/sails/lib` ([Sails](https://sailsjs.com/) is just a project with many files in this context).
 To be more realistic, every test file imports its `lib` counterpart.

 Scenarios 1 and 2 contain a "baseline" column, which is just a bare node running the same payload.

-> Scenario 3 involves concurrency, so picking the right "baseline" technology is not straight forward and hence remains a TODO.
+> Scenario 3 involves concurrency, so picking the right "baseline" technology is not straightforward and hence remains a TODO.

 #### Contenders